RC airplane accessories

 With radio control flying, the most essential rc airplane accessories are the field equipment items, simply because without them you won't get airborne!

-IC (internal combustion) powered rc airplanes require more accessories than electric powered planes, purely because of the engine.
+IC (internal combustion) powered rc airplanes require more accessories than electric powered planes, purely because of the engine and the need to start it.

-With electric rc planes you can normally get by with just a battery charger and a spare battery pack or two, but IC planes almost always justify the purchase of a flight box, or 'tote', because of the amount of accessories that you need at the field.
+IC planes almost always justify the purchase of a flight box, or 'tote', because of the amount of accessories that you need at the field, whereas with an electric powered plane you can get away with just a small box of bits, or even nothing at all!

-This isn't a bad thing though, field equipment type rc airplane accessories are rarely expensive and can even be borrowed from fellow flyers in your early days of learning to fly rc airplanes.
-But, once you're at a stage where you can confidently fly your airplane alone at the field, then stocking up with your own set of essential accessories is the best thing that you can do, so you won't have to rely on anyone being at the field.
+Field equipment rc airplane accessories are rarely very expensive and, in your early learning days, can even be borrowed from fellow flyers if you're flying at a club patch.
+But once you're at a stage where you can confidently fly your airplane alone at the field, then stocking up with your own set of essential accessories is a must, so you won't have to rely on anyone being at the field.

 With RTF electric rc airplanes, it's unusual for a battery charger not to be supplied in the box.
-But if one isn't, or you want a better one, a good quality field charger such as the one shown right is the best option.
+But if one isn't, or you want a better one than the one supplied, a good quality field charger is the best option.

 Field chargers have a 12V input as well as, or instead of, the main 110/220V input.
 Therefore you can charge your airplane battery pack from your car battery, either by using 'crocodile clips' directly to the battery or via the car cigarette lighter outlet.
 This lets you operate the charger at your flying site - hence the name 'field' charger.